Melissa Riso Flaunts Voluptuous Chest In White Bikini

 Melissa posed in the center of the frame.
 She leaned her back against a wall that appeared to be constructed of dark brick.
 She did not use a geotag to indicate her exact location but she seemed to be deep in thought.
 The photo was cropped a few inches below her navel, but fans were still treated to a great view of her gym-honed figure.

-Melissa opted for a bright white bikini that helped to accentuate her all-over glow.
+Melissa opted for a bright white bikini that helped accentuate her all-over glow.
 The top boasted a halter-neck cut and a deep V-neckline that exposed her voluptuous chest.
-She playfully tugged at the center of the top — a move that helped to reveal even more cleavage.
+She playfully tugged at the center of the top — a move that allowed her to reveal even more cleavage.
 Its tiny triangular cups were spaced far apart, and a portion of her tan line was visible on the center of her bust.

 The actress wore a pair of white bottoms to match, and she pulled the sides up high on her hips.
 The front of the garment rode low and left her abs bare.
-Her funky tattoo helped to draw even more attention to her taut tummy.
+Her funky tattoo drew even more attention to her taut tummy.

 Melissa rested her back against the wall and put her arms near her sides.
 She bent her arms at her elbows and placed one hand on top of the other.
 She matched the hue of her nails to her swimsuit, which helped her manicure pop even more.